data4help/paul-mora.com/_pages/about.md

 </center>

 I currently work at the Data Science Consulting Firm [STATWORX](https://www.statworx.com/de/) as a Data Scientist Consultant.
-Prior to that I was a Data Science Consultant at [EY](https://datascience.ey.com) and an Econometrician at [Oxera Consulting](https://www.oxera.com/expertise/data-science-and-analytics/).
+Prior to that I was an Econometrician at [Oxera Consulting](https://www.oxera.com/expertise/data-science-and-analytics/).
 My main field of work focuses on time series modelling preferably in Python.